IP Due Diligence: Everything You Need to Know

 It's common that IP due diligence is completed on a tight time schedule.
 It's important to recognize that time pressure and deadlines open the door to mistakes.
 Missed information can cost money and time later on.

 When self-evaluating, unknown ownership issues may arise.
 This should be taken care of as quickly and efficiently as possible.
 These types of problems should not be ignore.

 Risks of Intellectual Property Due Diligence

 When done properly, there should be minimal risk from IP due diligence.
 If any of the above mistake should happen, there are risks.

 The value of the deal will be reduced.
 If there is an issue, the terms of the deal may become less favorable.

 The deal may be put on hold.
 If problems arise, the deal will be postponed for further investigation.
 This will happen for ownership issues or patent problems.

 A second negotiation.
 If a problem arises during the first negotiation, the negotiation may be cancelled.
 A second negotiation is likely to have less beneficial terms.
 If a third party owner is found, there may be additional negotiations.

 The deal is abandoned.
 If the problems discovered during IP due diligence are significant, the deal might be cancelled.

 Intellectual property due diligence is extremely important for any business transaction that entails the purchase or sale of intellectual property.
 IP due diligence guarantees that you are selling or purchasing the goods you that intend to and want.

 If you're interested in IP due diligence, consider hiring one of UpCounsel's intellectual property attorneys to help.
 If you have any questions about intellectual property or IP due diligence, UpCounsel is here to help.
 You can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.